rhiannonbates/capstone/README.md

 which will install all of the required packages.

 **Key Dependencies:**
-    - Flask - required to handle requests and responses.
+- Flask: required to handle requests and responses.
-    - SQLAlchemy - The ORM used to handle the lightweight sqlite database.
+- SQLAlchemy: The ORM used to handle the lightweight sqlite database.
-    - Flask-CORS - used to handle cross origin requests from our frontend server.
+- Flask-CORS: used to handle cross origin requests from our frontend server.

 ## Database Setup...?